clinical-genomics-uppsala/marple_rd_tc/docs/steps.md

 ---
 ## Prealignment
-See the [prealignment hydra-genetics module](https://prealignment.readthedocs.io/en/latest/) documentation for more details on the softwares.
+See the **Prealignment** hydra-genetics module documentation on [ReadTheDoc](https://hydra-genetics-prealignment.readthedocs.io/en/latest/) or [github]() documentation for more details on the softwares.
 Default hydra-genetics settings/resources are used if no configuration is specified.

 ![dag plot](includes/images/prealignment.png){: style="height:30%;width:30%"}